gunjandatta/gunjandatta.github.io/pages/dev/webpack.md

 **External Resources**

 WebPack allows you to reference libraries as an external resource.
-Below are examples for loading the libraries as an **external source**.
+Below are examples for loading the libraries as an external source.

 ### gd-sprest